hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="oktalogin"></a>
 # **OktaLogin**

-> void OktaLogin (OktaLoginRequest oktaLoginRequest, string username, string oktaMountPath = "okta", TimeSpan? wrapTTL = null)
+> void OktaLogin (string username, OktaLoginRequest oktaLoginRequest, string oktaMountPath = "okta", TimeSpan? wrapTTL = null)

 Log in with a username and password.